-- Mix dry ingredients on the side, then slowly add to the wet mixture, beating until just mixed
+Whisk dry ingredients on the side, then slowly add to the wet mixture, beating until just mixed.

 One GREAT thing about vegan cookies is there are no eggs meaning it is safe to eat raw cookie dough!
 YUP.
 No chance of getting Salmonella here.